fukamachi/mondo/README.md

 # mondo

-Simple Common Lisp REPL just like SLIME REPL but on terminal.
+This is a simple Common Lisp REPL, just like SLIME REPL that works on terminal.
+It's not intended to achieve the same behavior, but it aims to provide its functionality outside of Emacs.

 ## Prequisite

 * [Roswell](https://github.com/roswell/roswell)
 * [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html)

+## Features

+* Complete function/macro names
+* Show an argument list
+* Run a Lisp implementation by name and version
+* Connect to a running Swank server

 ## Installation